-WASHINGTON, D.C. — Results for Development (R4D) is leading two rapid feedback evaluations to strengthen programs in Tanzania and Senegal.
+WASHINGTON, D.C. — Results for Development (R4D) is leading two Rapid Feedback studies to strengthen early grade reading programs in Tanzania and Senegal.
 The focus of the studies is on increasing parent and community engagement in children’s learning.
 This is a topic of great interest to the development community, but relatively little evidence about the effectiveness of interventions in various contexts exists.
 The studies are funded by the U.S. Agency for International Development (USAID).

 Rapid Feedback Monitoring, Evaluation, Research and Learning (RF MERL) is a rigorous yet flexible approach for generating timely and useful data for programs in the early stages of implementation.
 Rapid feedback evaluations allow implementers to use context-specific and timely evidence to inform ongoing program improvement.

-In Tanzania, R4D will be working with the Tusome Pamoja (Let’s Read Together) program, a USAID-funded program implemented by RTI International, that aims to improve primary school children’s reading, writing and arithmetic in five regions of Tanzania.
+In Tanzania, R4D is working with the Tusome Pamoja (Let’s Read Together) program, a USAID-funded program implemented by RTI International, that aims to improve primary school children’s reading, writing and arithmetic in five regions of Tanzania.
 The Rapid Feedback study will focus on Tusome Pamoja’s community engagement activities which include school committee strengthening, parent-teacher partnerships, and community-led action-planning.
-R4D will use quantitative and qualitative methods over a two-year period to identify which activities are most effective at increasing parent and community engagement and how this may vary by geography, socioeconomic status, or other key community characteristics.
+R4D will use quantitative and qualitative methods to identify which activities are most effective at increasing parent and community engagement and how this may vary by geography, socioeconomic status, or other key community characteristics.
 The study will include 50 communities in five regions of Tanzania.
 Three rounds of data collection will allow for ongoing feedback to the USAID Mission in Tanzania and RTI International so they can adjust programming as needed.
 The research questions include not only which activities are most effective, but how each of the 50 communities has tailored the activities to suit its own needs and resources.
 Findings from the first round of data collection will be available in late summer 2018.

 “Together, these studies will significantly enhance the education sector’s understanding of how to increase parent and community engagement,” said Molly Jamieson Eberhardt, a program director at Results for Development.
 “In addition to quantitative data collection on parent and community behaviors, our approach includes significant qualitative data collection.
 This will allow us not only to understand whether certain activities have an effect on engagement levels, but why that is the case in certain contexts and not others, and how those activities need to be implemented to ensure success.
 We believe this work will therefore not only benefit USAID’s early grade reading programs in Tanzania and Senegal but also be a resource to inform others’ efforts to increase parent and community engagement.”